jpmvferreira/simplemc/README.md

 3,4
 ```

-This is the way pandas expects the data files to be.

-### ez-stan
+### smc-stan
-In this guide we will be estimating the mean and standard deviation using `ez-stan`, assuming a gaussian distribution, of a series of observations which are present in `data/gaussian.csv`.
+In this guide we will be estimating the mean and standard deviation using `smc-stan`, assuming a gaussian distribution, of a series of observations which are present in `data/gaussian.csv`.

 To do so we need to create a model for stan.
 Because stan is a programming language, models must be specifically written in said language.
 If you have never programmed in stan it's not that hard and there are plenty of tutorials available online and plenty of [documentation](https://mc-stan.org/users/documentation/).